 However, there are relatively few RCT's of school construction and infrastructure construction since it is not easy to randomize construction of durable assets.
 Burde and Linden (2013) experimentally vary the creation of village-based schools in rural Afghanistan and find large effects of having a school in the village on school participation and test scores - especially for girls.
 They also use the exogenous variation in distance to the nearest school induced by their experiment and estimate that the distance-elasticity of school attendance is quite large - again, especially for girls.
 Thus, school construction - especially building a school in villages that have no school - is likely to improve enrollment (and potentially test scores as well, relative to the counterfactual of not attending school).
 On the other hand, it is also true that the construction of schools in every village (or even hamlets within large villages) has led to the creation of many sub-scale schools with (especially in India).
-Thus, a key open question with regards to school access is that of the optimal trade-off between access and scale, and whether it is better to have fewer, larger schools that are better equipped and managed; with transport subsidies to ensure access to students living outside a walking distance to the school.
+Thus, a key open question with regards to school access is understanding the optimal trade-off between access and scale; in particular, whether it is better to have fewer, larger schools that are better equipped, staffed, and managed; with transport subsidies to ensure access to students living outside a walking distance to the school.
+12

-Unlike infrastructure, there have been several experimental evaluations of the impact of providing schools with books and materials (or grants to be used for books and materials), and a consistent finding across studies has been that the provision of these materials on their own does not lead to significant improvements in either school participation or learning outcomes.
-Six of these studies are briefly summarized below:
+Unlike infrastructure, there have been several experimental evaluations of the impact of providing schools with books and materials (or grants to be used for books and materials), and studies have consistently found that the provision of these materials on their own does not lead

-&lt;sup>10 This is mainly because the transfers are also provided to infra-marginal households who would have sent their children to school regardless of the CCT.
+10 This is mainly because the transfers are also provided to infra-marginal households who would have sent their children to school regardless of the CCT.
 On the other hand, note also that CCT's are broad social protection programs that aim to achieve several goals other than improving education and are perhaps by design not as cost-effective at improving education outcomes.

-&lt;sup>11 These experimental findings are consistent with those from well-identified studies using difference-in-difference methods to study the impact of new school construction on enrollment (Duflo 2001) or on providing subsidized transport to improve access to school (Muralidharan and Prakash 2016).
+11 These experimental findings are consistent with those from well-identified studies using difference-in-difference methods to study the impact of new school construction on enrollment (Duflo 2001) or on providing subsidized transport to improve access to school (Muralidharan and Prakash 2016).

-&lt;sup>12 For instance, the Indian state of Rajasthan recently took a policy decision towards such a consolidation, though there has been no evaluation to date of its impacts.
+12 For instance, the Indian state of Rajasthan recently took a policy decision towards such a consolidation, though there has been no evaluation to date of its impacts.